houndstooth/houndstoothcraft/README.md

 The `npm run setup` command takes care of all the initial set up of your development environment, finishing off by calling `npm start` for you.

-The `npm start` command serves a development version of the application on port 8080, as well as an integration test runner listening on port 9876.
+The `npm start` command serves a development version of the application, as well as an integration test runner.
 It opens tabs for these in a new Google Chrome window, along with tabs for the coverage report, the task management software used for the project, the Github repository, and finally the production app.
 Finally, `npm start` opens the repository in Webstorm.

 During development, run unit tests regularly with `npm test`.